Steeple

 In architecture, a steeple is a tall tower on a building, topped by a spire and often incorporating a belfry and other components.
 Steeples are very common on Christian churches and cathedrals and the use of the term generally connotes a religious structure.
 They might be stand-alone structures, or incorporated into the entrance or center of the building.

 Architecture

-Towers were not a part of Christian churches until about AD 600, when they were adapted from military watchtowers.
+Towers are a common element of religious architecture worldwide and are generally viewed as attempts to reach skyward toward heavens and the divine.
+Towers were not a part of Christian churches until about AD 600, when bell towers first came into use.
 At first they were fairly modest and entirely separate structures from churches.
 Over time, they were incorporated into the church building and capped with ever-more-elaborate roofs until the steeple resulted.

-Towers are a common element of religious architecture worldwide and are generally viewed as attempts to reach skyward toward heavens and the divine.